Navigate Beyond The Tracks With Things We Bet You Didn't Know About Delhi's Lifeline AKA Delhi Metro

 1. Delhi Metro Connects Different Cities

-Delhi Metro is not only serving Delhi but also connects Noida, Gurgaon and Faridabad.
+Delhi Metro is not only serving Delhi but also connects NCR regions like Noida, Gurgaon and Faridabad.
 9 successful operational lines, namely, Red, Blue, Yellow, Green, Violet, Magenta, Pink, Orange and Aqua, connect these cities.
-A few of these lines are still under construction for further expansion of the Metro web.
+A few of these lines are still under construction for further expansion of the metro web, while a new line is already in works.

 2. On An Average Delhi Metro Carries 1.5 Million Passengers Everyday

 Travelling in the metro saves time, is easy on the pocket and thus is a popular means of transport for Delhiites.
 An average of 1.5 million people take the metro.
-Delhi Metro has shown some record-breaking activity in the past.
-On August 4 2014, over 27 million passengers took the Metro.
+Delhi Metro has shown some record-breaking activity in the past- as on August 4 2014, over 27 million passengers took the metro.
 Whoa!
 We’re sure chills ran down your spine just imagining that much crowd.

 3. Delhi Metro Is The Second Oldest Metro Service In India